top of page

 Part 8 - The Stages of Yoga Nidra: Joy, bliss and pure awareness

-Before I begin to wrap up this blog series I wanted to talk about some of the stages that are found towards the end of the iRest form of Yoga Nidra that aren’t always included in other forms.
-Such the experiencing joy stage and the witnessing and pure awareness stage.
+We find ourselves arriving towards the end of our time together.
+In this piece, the penultimate post of this series, I wanted to talk about some of the stages that are found towards the end of the iRest form of Yoga Nidra that aren’t always included in other forms.
+Such as the 'experiencing joy' stage, the 'witnessing' stage and the 'pure awareness' stage.
+These stages can have different names depending on the form of nidra being offered.

 Happiness as a Problem to Be Solved

-Our human brains are primed to problem solve for our survival but for many of us our survival needs are no longer about life or death and this leaves our problem solving minds to run riot and continuously find problems to solve.
-In many cases we have found the ultimate problem to solve and that is the problem of happiness but what if joy or happiness were not a problem to solve but instead our innate state.
-A state that we do not need to find but simply reveal through simply being, whether in Yoga Nidra, in connection with ourselves or with nature.
+Before we dive in I wanted to talk about joy generally.
+Our human brains are primed to problem solve for our survival, but for many of us our survival needs are no longer about life or death and this leaves our problem solving minds to run riot and continuously find new problems to solve.
+In many cases we have found the ultimate problem to solve and that is the problem of happiness.
+What if joy was not a problem to solve but instead our innate state.
+A state that we do not need to find, but one that is revealed to us through simply being, whether in Yoga Nidra, in connection with ourselves or with nature.

-One of the reasons I might use it as an explicit stage is that speaking from personal experience and I am aware of others who feel similarly, I am a bit of a delayed gratification person and can be quite military in my approach to my life and being invited to notice pleasure, bliss or joy and dive in can be a welcome reminder than life is for living and that I deserve to experience pleasure, bliss and joy.
-I don’t have to earn it, it is my birth rite and to experience true bliss and joy from within is to feel less need to seek out secondary pleasures such as caffeine, TV, social media etc.
+One of the reasons I might use it as an explicit stage is that - speaking from personal experience, and I am aware of others who feel or have felt similarly - I have historically, and sometimes still today, found actually letting the joy in challenging.
+I have had a rather military approach to life and feelings at points and being reminded to let the enjoyable experiences in can be a welcome reminder that life is for living and that we deserve to experience pleasure, bliss and joy.
+We don't need to earn it.
+It is our birthright and to experience true bliss and joy from within is often correlated with less of a need to seek out secondary pleasures such as caffeine, TV, social media, alcohol, drugs, unhealthy attitudes to sexuality etc.

 This stage has proven to be highly effective in the treatment of PTSD.
-Often PTSD can lead to a life devoid of joy and to find a safe way to access this emotion and the associated sensations can be life changing.
+For those of us who have experienced PTSD, we know that it can lead to a life devoid of joy and to find a safe way to access this emotion and the associated sensations can be life affirming.

-Studies have even shown that regularly experiencing joy produces positive and health changes to the body, mind and nervous system such as strengthening the immune system, boosting energy, diminishing pain & protecting the body from the damaging effects of stress.
+Studies have even shown that regularly experiencing joy produces positive health changes to the body, mind and nervous system, such as strengthening the immune system, boosting energy, diminishing pain and protecting the body from the damaging effects of stress.

 Witnessing and Pure Awareness

-Next week we wrap up the blog series by covering the closing of a Yoga Nidra; including existential explorations, externalising, the hypnopompic state, post hypnotic suggestion, integrating Yoga Nidra into every day life and safely returning back to waking consciousness.
-If you've read all the way to week 8 then thank you so bloody much!
+Next week, our final week, we close out by covering the closing of a Yoga Nidra; including the 'existential explorations' stage, externalising (the opposite to internalising at the start), the hypnopompic state, post-hypnotic suggestion, integrating Yoga Nidra into every day life and returning back to waking consciousness.

 Carly x